-- (a) Time of decision.
-The Planning Board shall decide upon the special use permit application within sixty-two (62) days after the close of the public hearing, subject to compliance with the requirements of SEQRA and the New York State General Municipal Law Sections 239-m.
-The time within which the Planning Board must render its decision may be extended by mutual consent of the applicant and the Planning Board. - (b) Type of Decision.
-In rendering its decision, the Planning Board shall approve, disapprove or approve with modifications and conditions the special use permit application.
+- (2) Type of Decision.
+In rendering its decision, the Planning Board shall approve, disapprove or disapprove or approve with modifications and conditions the special use permit application.
 In authorizing the issuance of a special use permit, the Planning Board has the authority to impose such reasonable conditions and restrictions as are directly related to, and incidental to, the proposed special use.
 The Planning Board shall impose additional conditions and safeguards to the special permit use as are directly related to and incidental to the proposed special use permit and which may be necessary to assure continual conformance to all applicable standards and requirements, including reasonable assurance that these conditions and safeguards can be responsibly monitored and enforced.
 Restrictions and/or conditions may include those related to design of structures or operation of the use necessary either to ensure compatibility with the surrounding uses or to protect the resources of the Town.
 The Planning Board's decision shall be in writing and shall include an explanation in reasonable detail of the basis for the Board's decision and shall also set forth all conditions which apply to the special permit, if granted.
-Upon its granting of said special use permit, any such conditions must be met before issuance of permits by the Building Inspector.

-- (c) Filing.
-The decision of the Planning Board shall be filed in the office of the Town Clerk within five (5) business days of the date such decision is rendered, and a copy thereof shall be mailed to the applicant and also provided to the Building Inspector. - (d) A special use permit shall be deemed to authorize only the particular special use or uses permitted.
-Once a special use permit has been granted, it shall apply to the approved use on that parcel regardless of ownership, as well as to any subsequent use of the property in the same use category as per the Use Table for that district, provided that such use has no greater impact on adjoining properties, complies with all terms and conditions of the special use permit, and does not involve new construction, enlargement, exterior alteration of existing structures, increased parking, or other changed use of outdoor areas, or lapses in use.

-D. Lapses, Revocation and Expiration.
+Upon its granting of said special use permit, any such conditions must be met before issuance of permits by the Code Enforcement Officer Building Inspector. - (3) Filing.
+The decision of the Planning Board shall be filed in the office of the Town Clerk within five (5) business days of the date such decision is rendered, and a copy thereof shall be mailed to the applicant and also provided to the Code Enforcement OfficerBuilding Inspector. - (4) A special use permit shall be deemed to authorize only the particular special use or uses permitted.
+Once a special use permit has been granted, it shall apply to the approved use on that parcel regardless of ownership, as well as to any subsequent use of the property in the same use category as per the Use Table for that district, provided that such use has no greater impact on adjoining properties, complies with all terms and conditions of the special use permit, and does not involve new construction, enlargement, exterior alteration of existing structures, increased parking, or other changed use of outdoor areas, or lapses in use. - D. Lapses, Revocation and Expiration. - A. Special use permits will expire if the applicant fails to obtain a building permit or fails to comply with the conditions of the special use permit, unless other provisions are set forth by the Planning Board in connection with its approval, within 18 months after approval. - B. A special permit may be revoked by the Planning Board if, after notice to the holder of the permit and an opportunity for hearing, it is determined that the conditions of the special use permit have been violated. - C. A special use permit will expire if the special use or uses shall cease for more than three years for any reason.
+If a use subject to an approved special use permit had been in continual operation but has since lapsed in operation for more than three years between

-- (1) Special use permits will expire if the applicant fails to obtain a building permit or fails to comply with the conditions of the special use permit, unless other provisions are set forth by the Planning Board in connection with its approval, within 18 months after approval. - (2) A special permit may be revoked by the Planning Board if, after notice to the holder of the permit and an opportunity for hearing, it is determined that the conditions of the special use permit have been violated. - (3) A special use permit will expire if the special use or uses shall cease for more than three years for any reason.
-If a use subject to an approved special use permit had been in continual operation but has since lapsed in operation for more than three years between Planning Board approval and re-initiation of such use, the Planning Board shall require a review of such use prior to reinstatement to ensure that all original conditions of the special use permit are still valid.
+Planning Board approval and re-initiation of such use, the Planning Board shall require a review of such use prior to reinstatement to ensure that all original conditions of the special use permit are still valid.
 In either case, the Planning Board may, after review, reinstate, or reinstate with conditions such lapsed use.
-Such Planning Board review shall be initiated through action by the Building Inspector.
+Such Planning Board review shall be initiated through action by the Code Enforcement OfficerBuilding Inspector.